• Skip to primary navigation

 If you want a thicker/ sturdier pastry cream use the full 3 tablespoons of cornstarch/ cornflour.
 If you prefer a looser/ runnier pastry cream use 1 ½ Tablespoons.

-instant espresso powder added to milk in a small pot
+espresso powder added to warmed milk for a coffee pastry cream recipe

 coffee pastry cream in a glass bowl with a piece of plastic wrap pressed against the cream